 - Do not send the DCF-465 to the DCF Area Office Social Worker.

-After Hours - For new urgent medications only.
-(Monday through Friday after 5 pm, or weekends, state furlough days and state holidays)
+(Monday through Friday after 5 p.m. or weekends, state furlough days and state holidays)

-Medication for Emergency Use is covered by Conn.
-Gen. Stat. §17a-81.
+Medication for Emergency Use is covered by CT General Statute §17a-81.

-Complete the DCF-465 for emergency-use psychotropic medications within 3 days and send to the CMCU fax number.
+- Complete the DCF-465 for emergency-use psychotropic medications within three days and send to the CMCU fax number.

 Roumen Nikolov, MD